liamthobrien/final-summative/README.md

 We first visualised the trajectory of each cluster.
 Cluster 0 increased at a steady rate throughout the whole time period, cluster 1 increased more rapidly towards the latter half of the time period, cluster 2 was the most stagnant throughout the time period, whilst cluster 3 increased more quickly at the start of the time period, and in a more steady manner towards the end.

-When modelling the data, the data were reshaped, with columns detailing the 'Area' (country), 'Yield', 'Year', and 'Cluster'.
+When modelling the data, the data were reshaped to include columns for 'Area' (country), 'Yield', 'Year', and 'Cluster'.
 We then tested this model on Mainland China, finding that the naive model tends to lag and fails to capture longer-term trends.
 The own-history regression improves performance by capturing a smooth temporal trend, and the cluster-augmented model further reduces prediction error, particularly in years when the country’s yields align with those of its cluster peers.
 This suggests that using information from similar countries can modestly improve yield forecasts relative to relying on a country’s own history alone.
 This aligns with the findings presented by Baldos and Hertel (2024).

 **Conclusion and Limitations**